pandas-dev/pandas/doc/source/development/maintaining.rst

 Occasionally, bugs are fixed but the issue isn't linked to in the Pull Request.
-In these cases, comment that "This has been fixed, but could use a test." and label the issue as "Good First Issue".
+In these cases, comment that "This has been fixed, but could use a test." and label the issue as "Good First Issue" and "Needs Test".

 If an older issue doesn't follow our issue template, edit the original post to include a minimal example, the actual output, and the expected output.
 Uniformity